 - political, civil and economic instability;

 - corruption risks;

 - trade, customs and tax risks;

 - currency exchange rates and currency controls;

 - limitations on the repatriation of funds;

 - insufficient infrastructure;

 - restrictions on exports, imports and foreign investment;

-- environmental risk:
+- environmental risk;

 - increases in working capital requirements related to long supply chains;

 - changes in labour laws and regimes and labour strife;

 - difficulty in protecting intellectual property rights; and

 - different and challenging legal systems.

-Expanding the Company's business in growing markets is an important element of its strategy and, as a result, the Company's exposure to the risks described above may be greater in the future.
+The Company's exposure to the risks described above may be greater in the future.
 The likelihood of such occurrences and their potential effect on the Company vary from country to country and are unpredictable, however any such occurrences could have an adverse effect on the Company's profitability.
 Current relations, trade and otherwise, between China, the U.S. and Canada have increased some of the risks of operating in China and dealing with Chinese operations.

-Currency Risk - Hedging
+Currency Risk